Ed Clavell, D.Min.

 B.B.A., Baruch College

-Dr. Ed Clavell is an Associate Professor of Business at ACU.
+Dr. Ed Clavell is an Associate Professor of Pastoral Theology and Leadership at ACU.
 He earned a Bachelor of Business Administration from Baruch College School of Business, Master of Divinity and Doctor of Ministry, in Leadership, from Phoenix Seminary.
 Dr. Clavell began his professional career as a metal craftsman and entrepreneur in New York City.
 Upon moving to Arizona, Dr. Clavell continued his entrepreneurial ventures, as owner-operator of Jessco Industries and production manager of Heritage Metalworks, along the way he transitioned into church ministry and academics.
 His ministry experiences include; Children’s Pastor, Church Plant Pastor, and Executive Pastor.

 Dr. Clavell has served as Dean of Students at Phoenix Seminary, Director of Escuela de Esperanza, adjunct professor at Southwestern/ACU and interim Chair of Biblical Studies Department at Arizona Christian University.
 He is a member of National Association of Church Business Administrators and Christian Business Faculty Association.